awsdocs/aws-mobile-developer-guide/doc_source/how-to-storage.rst

 .. _how-to-storage:

 ###################################
-How To: Data Storage with Amazon S3
+How To: File Storage with Amazon S3
 ###################################